RootBank/root-insurance-ruby/README.md

 > ⚠️ This insurance repository has been created for OfferZen Make days and will be merged into the official Root Ruby SDK in the future.

+> ⚠️ This version of the repository is no longer being maintained.
+The maintained version can be found [here](https://github.com/root-community/root-insurance-ruby).

 # Root Insurance